 This year CLEL will also offer an in-person opportunity, in partnership with the Colorado State Library, at the Douglas County Library in Parker, CO.
 The in-person summit celebrates the Growing Readers Together (GRT) grant project and the lesson learned from libraries across Colorado serving Family, Friend and Neighbor caregivers through exceptional early literacy service and outreach.
 The summit will offer professional development and networking opportunities for all early literacy professionals.
+This event is in addition to the CLELCON Virtual Conference, October 6-7.

 Has your library received a GRT grant from 2016-2022?
 We encourage you to attend FREE of charge!
 If traveling to the Front Range is a challenge, apply for travel reimbursement from GRT.
 (Not sure?
 Check the map)